JakubMrowicki/health-tracker/README.md

 ### Function Requirements
 * Provide a timeline of the users entries sorted by new to old.
 * Allow the user to search for keywords.
 For example the user might have a diary entry where they have an adverse reaction to particular medication and may choose to find an alternative.
-* Allow the user to pin, edit and delete diary entries.
+* Allow the user to add, pin, edit and delete diary entries.

 ### Content Requirements
-* Home page where new users are introduced to the web app and it's features.
+* Home page where new users are introduced to the web app.
 * Private profile where you can see your current medications, any allergies etc.
 * A timeline of diary entries, sorted by new with pinned messages highlighted at the top.
 * Account settings page where you can edit your profile details.